 Management of the UK’s nuclear waste presents a major challenge to current and future generations of scientists and technologists, and to existing infrastructure and institutional arrangements.
 Young researchers entering the field now and over the next four decades will need to build and communicate an integrated understanding of the multi-scale processes involved in the processing, packaging, disposal and regulation of a wide variety of materials designated as nuclear waste.
 The context of this work is evolving rapidly – the Radioactive Waste Management Directorate of the NDA (Nuclear Decommissioning Authority) has now published its R&D strategy, and CoRWM (the Committee on Radioactive Waste Management) has issued its reports to the UK government on R&D and on the geological disposal programme.

-The dual focus – on cutting edge research and the need to build communities to meet new skills needs – is intended to attract a diverse audience, especially those in the early stages of their careers, not only from universities and research institutes, but also from industry, government, regulators and other institutions.
-The Mineralogical and Geological societies are keen to encourage members of other learned societies and professional bodies to be involved in shaping the conference programme, and to make it truly multi-disciplinary.
+The dual focus – on cutting edge research and the need to build communities to meet new skills needs – attracted a diverse audience, especially those in the early stages of their careers, not only from universities and research institutes, but also from industry, government, regulators and other institutions.
+The Mineralogical and Geological societies encouraged members of other learned societies and professional bodies to be involved in shaping the conference programme, and to make it truly multi-disciplinary.

-The speakers are supported through generous contributions by the Geological Society and the Mineralogical, and by the Applied Mineralogy Group, the Geochemistry Group, the Environmental Mineralogy Group and the Mineral Physics Group.
+The speakers were supported through generous contributions by the Geological Society and the Mineralogical, and by the Applied Mineralogy Group, the Geochemistry Group, the Environmental Mineralogy Group and the Mineral Physics Group.

 Characterization of wastes